rogueunix/redux-sessionstorage-simple/README.md

 }
 ```

-Using `redux-localstorage-simple`'s `save()` method for the `settings` reducer would look like this:
+Using `redux-sessionstorage-simple`'s `save()` method for the `settings` reducer would look like this:

 ```sh
 save({ states: ["settings"] })
 ```

-This saves all of the `settings` reducer's properties to LocalStorage.
+This saves all of the `settings` reducer's properties to SessionStorage.
 But wait, what if we really only care about saving the user's choice of `theme` and not `itemsPerPage`.
 Here's how to fix this:

 ```sh
 save({ states: ["settings.theme"] })
 ```

-This saves only the `theme` setting to LocalStorage.
-However this presents an additional problem, if `itemsPerPage` is not saved won't my app crash when it can't find it upon loading from LocalStorage?
+This saves only the `theme` setting to SessionStorage.
+However this presents an additional problem, if `itemsPerPage` is not saved won't my app crash when it can't find it upon loading from SessionStorage?

 Yes in most cases it would.
 So to prevent this you can use the `preloadedState` argument in the `load()` method to provide some initial data.